Call of Duty Gaming Community Points To 'Swatting' In Wichita Police Shooting - Slashdot

 You can see the victim raising his hands, but then turning sideways and making a stance with his legs that one might do if they are about to angle a weapon on someone.
 At that moment one of his hands was, from the side view,

-Reporting is intentionally terrible (Score:2)
+Reporting is intentionally terrible (Score:3)

 If you have never